PavanRangani/docs/docs/prd/aggregated-report/manage-app-report.md

 #### Rule 9: Disable a section that has no data available

-Scenario 9.1: Disabel section will appears at last in the dropdown.

 #### Rule 10: Based on Section, `Report name` field will show a report of that section.

 ##### Scenario 10.1 : When selected entity is {Section Name} then Report name dropdown will shows {Report Name}.